 “I can’t keep blocking the road.
 Someone is going to drive this way eventually.
 Just get in, we’ll talk about the matter, figure things out.”

 “Fuck no, I ain’t getting anywhere nor going nowhere with a shady guy like you.
 I don’t know who you are, I don’t care who you are, and I can touch myself in public if I want!”

 The man snaps his head back.
 He stammers for a moment as if buffering.
 Then he only gets angrier.

-“You think you can just pretend you don’t know me?!” he yells, his face turning red.
+“You think you can just pretend you don’t know me?!” he shouts as his face turns red.

-I look at the man with a blank expression.
+I stare with a blank expression at the man.
 This is making less and less sense.
 Suddenly my phone vibrates in my hand, playing the sound that I have received a message.
 I quickly open it with my thumb.
-Alazne has sent me Was the photo too much?
+Alazne has sent me, Was the photo too much?
 Please tell me something.

 “Shut the fuck up, asshole.
 Look at your car.
 It’s fucking dirty as hell.”

 “It’s nothing to me.
 But you need to learn some manners.
 You can’t go around yelling at random people, whether or not they are touching themselves.”